The four phases of constitutional interpretation

 What was common between the first two phases of the interpretive story was that significant decisions involving the interpretation of the Constitution were entrusted to Constitution Benches (comprising five or more judges of court) and were carefully (even if incorrectly) reasoned.
 There was limited scope for precedential confusion, since matters which had been decided by Constitution Benches and which demanded reconsideration were referred to larger Constitution Benches.

-The process of interpretation became instrumental to the particular sub-Supreme Court’s view of the situation.
-The failure to give reasons contributed not only to methodological incoherence, but also to serious doctrinal incoherence and inconsistency across the law.
+The failure to give reasons contributed not only to methodological incoherence but also to serious doctrinal incoherence and inconsistency across the law.
 This can be best described as panchayati eclecticism, with different Benches adopting inconsistent interpretive approaches based on their conception of the Court’s role, and arriving at conclusions that were often in tension with one another.
 The imagery that panchayati eclecticism is meant to invoke is that of a group of wise men and women (applying the analogy, sub-Supreme Courts), taking decisions based on notions of fairness that are detached from precedent, doctrine and established interpretive methods.

-To take just one example, three Supreme Court decisions produced an internally inconsistent and confusing electoral jurisprudence.
-In one case, the right to vote was held out as a privilege, which can freely be granted and denied by Parliament.
-In two other cases, the right to secrecy in voting and the right to cast a ‘none of the above’ (NOTA) vote were treated as fundamental rights, and were considered immune from the ordinary political process.
-This resulted in a situation where franchise could be denied to a large section of society, electoral disqualifications could be imposed liberally, but those who had the vote nevertheless had the right to cast an anonymous NOTA vote.

 With about a dozen significant Constitution Bench decisions from the Supreme Court since September 2018, there has been a renaissance in decision-making by Constitution Benches.
-This includes the Court’s decisions striking down Section 377 and the criminal offence of adultery, upholding the constitutional challenge to the Aadhaar project and including the office of the Chief Justice of India within the scope of the Right to Information Act.
+This includes the Court’s decisions striking down Section 377 and the criminal offence of adultery, and including the office of the Chief Justice of India within the scope of the Right to Information Act.

 However, facets of phase 3 continue to linger on in the courts.
 Cases that involve substantial questions of interpretation of the Constitution — such as the cases concerning the National Register of Citizens and the electoral bonds scheme — are still being adjudicated upon by benches of two or three judges.
 There remains a latent risk, therefore, that the gains made in the early days of phase four could be lost, and we could slide back to panchayati adjudication once again.